sebspion/reqs/draft-selander-lake-reqs.md

 From the power consumption point of view, it is more favorable to send a small number of large frames than a larger number of short frames.

 ### NB-IoT {#nb-iot}

+3GPP has specified Narrow-Band IoT (NB-IoT) for support of infrequent data transmission via user plane and via control plane.
+NB-IoT is built on cellular licensed spectrum at low data rates for the purpose of supporting:

+* operations in extreme coverage conditions,
+* device battery life of 10 years or more,
+* low device complexity and cost, and
+* a high system capacity of thousands of connected devices per square kilometer.

+NB-IoT achieves these design objectives by:

+* Reduced base band processing, memory and RF enabling low complexity device implementation.
+* A lightweight setup minimizing control signaling overhead to optimize power consumption.
+* In-band, guard-band, and stand-alone deployment enabling efficient use of spectrum and network infrastructure.

+#### Bytes on the wire {#nbiot-bytes}

-For NB-IoT, in contrast to the other two technologies below, the radio bearers are not characterized by a fixed sized PDU.
-Concatenation, segmentation and reassembly are part of the service provided by the radio layer.
-Furthermore, since NB-IoT is operating in licensed spectrum, the packets on the radio interface can be transmitted back-to-back, so the time before sending OSCORE protected data is dependent on the number of round trips/messages of the AKE.
-An AKE providing challenge-response based mutual authentication requires at least three messages/one round trip before it is possible to encrypt traffic data between peers meeting for the first time.
-NB-IoT has a high per byte energy consumption component for uplink transfers, implying that those messages should be as small as possible.
+The number of bytes on the wire in a protocol message has a direct effect on the performance for NB-IoT.
+In contrast to LoRaWAN and 6TiSCH, the NB-IoT radio bearers are not characterized by a fixed sized PDU.
+Concatenation, segmentation and reassembly are part of the service provided by the NB-IoT radio layer.
+As a consequence, the byte count has a measurable impact on time and energy consumption for running the AKE.

+#### Time {#nbiot-time}

+Coverage signficantly impacts the available bit rate and thereby the time for transmitting a message, and there is also a difference between downlink and uplink transmissions (see {{nbiot-power}}).
+The transmission time for the message is essentially proportional to the number of bytes.

+Since NB-IoT is operating in licensed spectrum, in contrast to e.g. LoRaWAN, the packets on the radio interface can be transmitted back-to-back, so the time before sending OSCORE protected data is limited by the number of round trips/messages of the AKE.

+#### Round trips and number of messages {#nbiot-rtt}

+As indicated in {{nbiot-time}}, the number of messages and round-trips is one limiting factor for protocol completion time.

+#### Power {#nbiot-power}

+Since NB-IoT is operating in licensed spectrum, the device is allowed to transmit at a high power, which has a large impact on the energy consumption in particular in bad coverage.

+The benchmark for NB-IoT energy consumption is based on the same computational model as was used by 3GPP in the design of this radio layer.
+The device power consumption is assumed to be 500mW for transmission and 80mW for reception.
+Power consumption for "light sleep" (~ 3mW) and ”deep sleep” (~ 0.015mW) are omitted.
+The bitrates (uplink/downlink) are assumed to be 28/170 kbps for good coverage and 0,37/2,5 kbps for bad coverage.

+The energy consumption benchmark includes RRC Resume procedure for transition from RRC Inactive to RRC Connected, perform operation and returning RRC Inactive, see {{AKE-for-NB-IoT}}.
+The results show a high per-byte energy consumption for uplink transmissions in particular in bad coverage.
+Since the application decides about the device being initiator or responder in the AKE, the protocol cannot be tailored for a particular message being uplink or downlink.
+To perform well in both kind of applications the overall number of bytes of the protocol needs to be as low as possible.

 ### Discussion {#disc}